igasm/kafka-db-producer/README.md

 This file allows to configure DB connection details as connection url, user, password.
 Default settings allows to connect to Oracle DB created with provided docker-compose.yml file (in /docker folder).

-## Using Oracle database docker image
+## Using docker-compose file
+With provided docker-compose.yml file, containers with Oracle XE 11g and Kafka (Landoop environment) can be easily created.
-go to docker folder
+To create them go to docker folder:
 ```
 docker-compose up
 ```